 In 2021, being unaware of a flip cancel is a disservice to yourself.
 Even in low ranks.

-Seriously, flip canceling is arguably the most innovative mechanic discovered in the game.
-It’s one of those things you can’t help but wonder if it was discovered by accident by some dude with fidgety thumbs.
-Still, thank you, fidgety-thumb dude.
+Seriously, flip canceling is arguably the most innovative mechanic discovered in Rocket League.
+It’s one of those things you can’t help but wonder if it was discovered by accident.
+I like to imagine it was some dude with fidgety thumbs twirling from the ceiling in free play.
+Thank you, fidgety-thumb guy.
 Rocket League wouldn’t be the same without you.

 NOTE: A flip-cancel is not a stall.
 A stall is the result of a perfectly executed sideflip while air rolling in the opposite direction.
-The result: Your car hovers motionless throughout the duration of the ‘flip’.
+With a stall, you’ll notice your car hovers motionless throughout the duration of the ‘flip’.
 Stalls are useful for negating the effects of gravity for a split second.
-They can be used to achieve multiple flip resets.
+They’re generally used to achieve multiple flip resets.
 It’s pretty high-level stuff.
 For today, I want you to ignore all that noise.
-Stalls aren’t nearly as practical.
+Stalls aren’t half as practical.